canonical/ubuntu.com/templates/legal/shared/_appendix-support-scope.md

 <h2 id="appendix-support-scope-esm">Extended Security Maintenance</h2>

-Extended Security Maintenance includes available High and Critical CVE fixes for a number of server packages in the Ubuntu Main Repository through 28 April 2020.
+Extended Security Maintenance includes available High and Critical CVE fixes for a number of server packages in the Ubuntu Main Repository.
 A complete list of packages included in Extended Security Maintenance can be found at: [https://wiki.ubuntu.com/SecurityTeam/ESM/12.04#Maintained_Packages](https://wiki.ubuntu.com/SecurityTeam/ESM/12.04#Maintained_Packages)

 Extended Security Maintenance is included for 64-bit x86 AMD/Intel installations.